 So, a caring Dad, knowing that she’ll need to be making notes a lot at school, and that his daughter loves proper stationery instead of using computers, can buy his clever daughter a nice gift at the start of the new term.
 So I bought her a new notebook with a cover design that sort of links up with the Biology interest on it.

-I could tell she loved it, she was moved to speechlessness and I think there was a tear or two forming too.
+I could tell she loved it, she was moved to speechlessness and I think there was a tear or two forming as well.

 The other rough edge is that she has developed a little bit of OCD behaviour.
 For example, fuelling the car when she’s in it is often a lot more expensive than I planned as I try to stop the price display on exact round numbers. £29.97 or £30.01 is likely to have her in something approaching a catatonic state with a frozen look of shock on her face so I have to go on to £31.00… miss, £31.02, try for £32.00, etc, etc, until either I hit one right (“£47.00!
 At last…”) or I can’t fit any more fuel in the tank and we’ve had to call an ambulance.